R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Conclusions

-The explosion of low-mass neutron star releases $\sim0.05$\ms\, of ejecta in total.
-The r-process occurs in all mass elements according to our calculations.
-The excessive production of elements near the third r-process peak is observed, especially in the models LMNS-45 and LMNS-40.
+The explosion of subminimal neutron star releases $\sim0.05$\ms\, of ejecta in total.
+The $r$-process occurs in all mass elements, according to our calculations.
+The excessive production of elements near the third $r$-process peak is observed, especially in the models L-40-45 and L-40-40.
 We attribute the synthesis of heavy elements of this event to the initially low electron fraction and the relatively low temperature of the ejecta.
-The two conditions allow the nucleosynthesis to operate under a high neutron excess environment for sufficiently long duration.
+The two conditions allow the nucleosynthesis to operate under a high neutron excess environment for a sufficiently long duration.
 A similar scenario is also realized in neutron star mergers with high neutron excess.
-The observation of lanthanides and elements at the third r-process peak associated with a binary neutron star merger by \citet{2017ApJ...848L..27T} suggests the crucial contribution from neutron star ejecta to the heavy elements production in the universe.
-The neutron star merger as a promising astronomical r-process site is under extensive studies \citep[e.g.,][]{2022arXiv220707421K}.
+The observation of lanthanides and elements at the third $r$-process peak associated with a binary neutron star merger by \citet{2017ApJ...848L..27T} suggests the crucial contribution from neutron star ejecta to the heavy elements production in the Universe.
+The neutron star merger as a promising astronomical $r$-process site is under extensive studies \citep[e.g.,][]{1999ApJ...525L.121F,2017PhRvD..96l4005B,2018ApJ...855...99C,2022arXiv220707421K}.